Mesenchyme: Epithelial to mesenchymal transition

 The first emergence of mesenchyme occurs during gastrulation from the epithelial–mesenchymal transition (EMT) process.
 This transition occurs through the loss of epithelial cadherin, tight junctions, and adherens junctions on the cell membranes of epithelial cells.
 The surface molecules undergo endocytosis and the microtubule cytoskeleton loses shape, enabling mesenchyme to migrate along the extracellular matrix (ECM).
 Epithelial–mesenchymal transition occurs in embryonic cells that require migration through or over tissue, and can be followed with a mesenchymal–epithelial transition to produce secondary epithelial tissues.

-Embryological mesenchymal cells express Protein S100-A4 (S100A4) also known as fibroblast-specific protein, which is indicative of their shared properties with the migratory adult fibroblasts, and c-Fos, an oncogene associated with the down-regulation of epithelial cadherin.
-Both formation of the primitive streak and mesenchymal tissue is dependent on the Wnt/β-catenin pathway.
+Embryonic mesenchymal cells express protein S100-A4 (S100A4), also known as fibroblast-specific protein, which is indicative of their shared properties with the migratory adult fibroblasts, and c-Fos, an oncogene associated with the down-regulation of epithelial cadherin.
+Formation of both the primitive streak and mesenchymal tissue depend on the Wnt/β-catenin pathway.
 Specific markers of mesenchymal tissue include the additional expression of ECM factors such as fibronectin and vitronectin.